survivejs/webpack-book/manuscript/understanding_loaders/03_loading_fonts.md

 export default function () {
   const element = document.createElement('h1');

-  element.className = 'fa fa-spock-o fa-1g';
+  element.className = 'fa fa-hand-spock-o fa-1g';
   element.innerHTML = 'Hello world';

   return element;
 }
 ```

-T> The `import` could be cleaned up as `import 'font-awesome'` by setting up a `resolve.alias`.
-The *Consuming Packages* chapter discusses this idea in greater detail.

-T> Another option would be to use [font-awesome-loader](https://www.npmjs.com/package/font-awesome-loader).
+This isn't the only way to use Font Awesome. [font-awesome-loader](https://www.npmjs.com/package/font-awesome-loader) encapsulates the same ideas and allows customization of Font Awesome.
 The approach above is more generic and can be used with other libraries as well.

 ## Conclusion